Duality between Lagrangian and Legendrian invariants: Legendrian (co)algebra

+where $\ell$ is the word length, and for chains transverse to the system of parallel copies the formal dimension equals the actual dimension.

-Note that if the set of loops in $\sigma$ with flow trees is transversely cut out then by definition of the system of perturbing Morse functions, the loops with flow trees corresponding to a different decreasing numbering $\kappa'$ is canonically diffeomorphic to that corresponding $\kappa$.
+Note that if the set of loops in $\sigma$ with flow trees is transversely cut out then by definition construction of the system of parallel copies, see Theorem \ref{thm:mdlicopies}, loops with flow trees corresponding to different decreasing numberings are canonically diffeomorphic.
 We define the map $\phi$ by counting rigid loops with flow trees in cubical simplices $\sigma$:

-\begin{rem} The map $\phi$ is defined only for chains that are suitably transverse to the Morse flow trees defined by the system of shifting functions $\bar f$.
-Since the Morse functions do not have any index one critical points a partial flow tree has at most $\dim(M)$ punctures.
-There is a natural evaluation map on partial flow trees that takes a flow tree to the location of its positive puncture.
-The image of this map for partial flow trees not involving the minimum is a stratified space of codimension one and by definition of the perturbation scheme the corresponding set for partial flow trees defined by distinct boundary numberings lie arbitrarily close to each other.
+\begin{rem} The map $\phi$ is defined only for chains that are suitably transverse to the system of parallel copies $\bar Q(\eta)$.
+Since the shifting Morse functions do not have any index one critical points a partial flow tree has at most $\dim(M)$ punctures.
+Consider the natural evaluation map on partial flow trees that takes a flow tree to the location of its positive puncture discussed above.
+The image of this map for partial flow trees not involving the minimum is a stratified space of codimension two and by construction of parallel copies the corresponding set for partial flow trees defined by distinct boundary numberings lie $\mathcal{O}(\eta^{2})$-close to each other.
 The map $\phi$ above is defined for chains of loops with evaluation maps that are smooth and transverse to this stratified subset.
 It is straightforward to see that any chain of loops is homotopic to such a transverse chain and that any two transverse chains that are homologous are homologous through a transverse chain of loops.
 This means that we can replace all chains by chains that represent these transversality conditions. \end{rem}

 In order to connect this to the path loop fibration we consider a similar map